denoland/docs/runtime/manual/getting_started/setup_your_environment.md

+---
-# Set Up Your Environment
+title: "Set Up Your Environment"
+---

 The Deno CLI contains a lot of the tools that are commonly needed for developing applications, including a full language server to help power your IDE of choice.